 You must use

-Putting it there will allow your model to work with 5.0's new
+will allow your model to work with 5.0’s new plotting features.

-anymore.
-Instead, you can put it inside the plots themselves, in the
+Instead, you can put it inside the plots themselves, in the Interface tab.
+Code

-the model.
-The initial state of the model won't be in place until
+initial state of the model.
+The initial state of the model won’t be in place

 setup, so that’s why

-without changes, when an old model is opened in 5.0, any occurrences
+changes, when an old model is opened in 5.0, any occurrences of

 ca) are automatically changed to

-the name indicate that this is not a normal primitive, but exists
+indicate that this is not a normal primitive, but exists only for backwards

 You should remove